 Two main reasons your contacts are blurry

-The first reason your contacts are blurry is the most obvious, and it has to do with the idea of contacts themselves.
+The first reason your contacts making your vision blurry is the most obvious, and it has to do with the idea of contacts themselves.
 We hear the word so often, that we don’t think to ask the question, “Why are they named contacts?”
 If we did, it would be immediately clear that the reason is because they have contact with your eye.
 They are literally “contact” lenses.

 It’s lucky for contacts that they were an immediate big hit, because even though I’m not a marketing guy it seems like naming something for its most naturally revolting feature is probably frowned upon when naming products.
 It’d be like naming deodorant “armpit smear.”
 I would have named contacts something like “clearies” or “hocus focuses.”
 But they are contacts, and because they are in contact with your eye, there is a collection of debris, mucus, and protein stuck to the surface of a foreign object in your eye.